BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

 If your application uses the Lightning network, users should be running their own Lightning node.
 However, there are certain aspects of a Lightning node that can be outsourced, such as creating inbound liquidity from an LSP or constructing payment paths.

-Your application should give users the options as to what, if any, services they want to trust a third-party to conduct.
+Your application should give users options as to which services (if any) they want to trust a third party to conduct.
 Your application should try to avoid having users locked into your application and give them various options for outsourcing Lightning services.

 </div>